YichenBC/YichenBC.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I am a red-teamer uncovering vulnerabilities in Large Language Models and an AI safety advocate dedicated to making AI behavior safe and controllable.
 I am currently a Ph.D. candidate at the Department of Computer Science and Technology, Tsinghua University (THU).
 I am expected to graduate in June 2025 and am actively seeking opportunities in academia and industry for Fall 2025.

 My research interests lie in the post-training of Large Language Models (LLMs), content security of (Multimodal)LLMs and LLM-based agents.